The Key to Defending the Manufacturing Industry Part 1

 Why Cybersecurity is a Particularly Large Problem for Manufacturing Companies

-In the first half of 2017, nearly one third of all cyber-attacks targeted an industrial control system (ICS) of a manufacturing company, according to a Kaspersky Lab report.
+In the first half of 2017, nearly one third of all cyber-attacks targeted an industrial control system (ICS) of a manufacturing company, according2 to a Kaspersky Lab report.
 These attacks were inflicted on ICS computers in 63 different countries, and demonstrated how relatively “weakly protected industrial systems are”, and what rampant targets they are for cybercriminals.
 In fact, last year the manufacturing sector emerged as the second most-hacked industry (behind healthcare).

 But manufacturers have become particularly common targets for cybercriminals due to their transition to Industry 4.0—and, in the process, their increased adoption of the cloud, mobile, data analytics, and the Internet of Things.
 Manufacturers are adopting these technologies to collect data at each point in their production process to learn how, and where they can improve the efficiency of their processes.
 But at the same time, these tools are creating a larger attack surface for cybercriminals, opening countless new vulnerability points for these hackers to exploit, and creating increasingly complex digital systems for malicious programs to hide within.

-A successful cyberattack can harm manufacturers worse than many other industries.
+A successful cyberattack can harm4 manufacturers worse than many other industries.
 21% of manufacturers have lost intellectual property due to a cyberattack, while a compromised production process can lead to costly, time-consuming product recalls.
 And the manufacturer themselves are not the only potential victim—a successful supply chain attack can spread malware to many different organizations from a single compromised site.

 Manufacturers can no longer afford to continue to evolve their production processes without evolving their cyber defenses as well.